-O.ENTRY_TOEThe information system must prevent logical entry to the information system using unsophisticated, technical methods, by persons without authority for such access.

-O.FULL_RESIDUAL_PROTECTION The information system must ensure that all resources contain no residual data before being assigned, allocated, or reallocated.

-O.ID_DISABLE User TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc.), or upon TOE detection of attempts to bypass security.

-O.ID_REMOVAL Prior to reuse of a user identifier, all previous access rights and privileges (including file accesses for that user identifier)

-are removed from the TOE

-O.INFO_FLOW The information system and information system environment must ensure that any information flow control policies are enforced - (1) between system components and (2) at the system external interfaces.

-O.INTEGRITY LOW The TOE will require user identification and authentication to validate the authority of the user for any changes to data.
+O.ENTRY_TOE The information system must prevent logical entry to the information system using unsophisticated, technical methods, by persons without authority for such access.
+O.FULL_RESIDUAL_PROTECTIO Ν The information system must ensure that all non-media resources contain no residual data before being assigned, allocated, or reallocated.
+O.ID_DISABLE User TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc), or upon TOE detection of attempts to bypass security.
+O.ID_REMOVAL Prior to reuse of a user identifier, all previous access rights and privileges (including file accesses for that user identifier) are removed from the TOE O.INFO-FLOW The information system and information system environment must ensure that any information flow control policies are enforced - (1) between system components and (2) at the system external interfaces.
+O.INTEGRITY_LOW The TOE will require user identification and authentication to validate the authority of the user for any changes to data.
 O.MALICIOUS_CODE The TOE must have the capability to detect and eliminate malicious code.
 Procedures to detect and deter incidents caused by malicious code are employed.

-O.MANAGE_TOEThe information system must provide all the functions and facilities necessary to support the authorized administrators that are responsible for the management of information system security.
+O.MANAGE_TOE The information system must provide all the functions and facilities necessary to support the authorized administrators that are responsible for the management of information system security.
 O.NTK_NNSA Access rights to specific data objects are determined by object attributes assigned to that object, user identity, user attributes, and any formal access rights or privileges that NNSA has established for the data.

-O.RECOVERY_CONTROLLED Information system recovery is controlled via monitored terminal or system console.

-O.RESIDUAL PROTECTION

-The information system must ensure that identified resources contain no residual data before being assigned, allocated, or reallocated.

-O.RESOURCE USAGE

-The information system provides the capability to control a defined set of system resources (e. g., memory, and disk space) such that no one user can deny another user access to the resources.
+O.RECOVERY_SECURE Information system recovery occurs in a secure, trusted manner.
+O.RESIDUAL_PROTECTION The information system must ensure that identified resources contain no residual data before being assigned, allocated, or reallocated.
+O.RESOURCE_USAGE The information system provides the capability to control a defined set of system resources (e. g., memory, and disk space) such that no one user can deny another user access to the resources.

-O.ROLE_SYS_ADM&CSSO

-The same person does not perform the functions of the CSSO and the system administrator.

-O.ROLES_OTHER_SECURITY

-Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the ISSO and system administrator roles.

-O.SEC_FUNC_MANAGEMENT

-The information system restricts management of information system security functions to authorized users.

-O.SESSION_ESTABLISHMENT

-The information system controls the establishment of sessions (a) by denying access after multiple (maximum of three) consecutive unsuccessful attempts on the same user ID; (b) by limiting the number of access attempts in a specified time period, (c) by use of a time-delay control system, or (d) by other such methods, subject to approval by the DAA
+O.ROLE_SYS_ADM&CSSO The same person does not perform the functions of the CSSO and the system administrator.
+O.ROLES_OTHER_SECURITY Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the ISSO and system administrator roles O.SEC_FUNC_MANAGEMENT The information system restricts management of information system security functions to authorized users O.SESSION_ESTABLISHMENT The information system controls the establishment of sessions (a) by denying access after multiple (maximum of three) consecutive unsuccessful attempts on the same user ID; (b) by limiting the number of access attempts in a specified time period, (c) by use of a time-delay control system, or (d) by other such methods, subject to approval by the DAA O.SUBJECT_DOMAIN_SEPARAT ION The information system enforces domain separation for all information system subjects.
+O.TRANS-SEC_CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).

-O.TRANS SEC CLASS

-Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
 One or more of the following must be used:

-- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information; - (c) Protected Transmission System; and - (d) Trusted courier.
+- Information distributed only within an area approved for open storage of the information; - National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information; - Protected Transmission System; and - Trusted courier.